 Our firm has represented numerous states throughout the country.
 These cases have been handled through the Attorneys General and have involved various civil actions.
-Many times, individuals are barred from bringing a consumer fraud type claim but the state government is not.
+Often, individuals are barred from bringing a consumer fraud type claim, but the state government is not.

-These types of cases may involve issues of financial loss, consumer injury, environmental catastrophe, or a combination.
-Some of the most notable cases handled by Beasley Allen on behalf of states and municipalities include the AWP/Medicaid Fraud litigation; PFOA water contamination, and BP Oil Spill litigation.
+These cases may involve financial loss, consumer injury, environmental catastrophe, or a combination.
+Some of the most notable cases handled by Beasley Allen on behalf of states and municipalities include the AWP/Medicaid Fraud litigation, PFOA water contamination, and BP Oil Spill litigation.

 Average Wholesale Price (AWP) / Medicaid Fraud

-This litigation alleges a number of pharmaceutical companies were overcharging state Medicaid programs for prescription drugs.
-An examination of the pharmaceutical company price lists demonstrates the difference in the AWP and Wholesale Average Cost (WAC), which are the prices provided by the manufacturers for reimbursement, and the actual price or cost of the drug.
+This litigation alleges several pharmaceutical companies were overcharging state Medicaid programs for prescription drugs.
+An examination of the pharmaceutical company price lists demonstrates the difference in the AWP and Wholesale Average Cost (WAC), which are the prices provided by the manufacturers for reimbursement and the actual price or cost of the drug.
 In some cases, the published AWP price was more than 2,500 percent higher than the actual price, and the WAC price nearly 600 percent higher.

 PFC Water Contamination

-Beasley Allen is representing two municipal organizations over the issue of chemical contamination of the towns’ water supplies.
+Beasley Allen represents two municipal organizations over the issue of chemical contamination of the towns’ water supplies.

-The Water Works and Sewer Board of Gadsden, Alabama, and the Water Works and Sewer Board of the Town of Centre, Alabama, have filed lawsuits against carpet and textile companies and their chemical suppliers alleging the companies are responsible for polluting the cities’ water supply.
+The Water Works and Sewer Board of Gadsden, Alabama, and the Water Works and Sewer Board of the Town of Centre, Alabama, have filed lawsuits against the carpet and textile companies and their chemical suppliers, alleging the companies are responsible for polluting the cities’ water supply.

-The lawsuit alleges the defendants are responsible for putting perfluorooctane sulfonate (PFOS) and perfluorooactanoic acid (PFOA) into the raw water supply, causing Gadsden and Centre water to have higher readings for the man-made chemicals.
+The lawsuit alleges the defendants are responsible for putting perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA) into the raw water supply, causing Gadsden and Centre water to have higher readings for the human-made chemicals.

-PFOS and PFOA are man-made chemical compounds that are used in the manufacture of non-stick, stain-resistant, and water-proofing coatings on fabric, cookware, firefighting foam, and a variety of other consumer products.
+PFOS and PFOA are human-made chemical compounds used in the manufacture of non-stick, stain-resistant, and water-proofing coatings on fabric, cookware, firefighting foam, and a variety of other consumer products.
 Exposure to the chemicals over time, even in trace amounts, could promote serious health problems, the EPA warns.